link1697/detection/README.md

 ## Training
-This code is meant for Training a Pedestrian Detector using [INRIA Person Dataset](http://pascal.inrialpes.fr/data/human/).
-**Note:** If the above link doesn't work, then the above dataset can be downloaded from [here](https://drive.google.com/file/d/14GD_pBpBsprPiZlkmtXN_y5K72To16if/view?usp=sharing).
+This code is meant for Training a Pedestrian Detector using [INRIA Person Dataset] The above dataset can be downloaded from [here](https://drive.google.com/file/d/14GD_pBpBsprPiZlkmtXN_y5K72To16if/view?usp=sharing).

 Download, Uncompress and place it in the root of this repository.